 - possess an equivalent qualification, or

-Based on the candidate's proposed area of research, the University allocates a supervisory panel with expertise in this area.
+Based on the candidate's EOI, the UTS Business School allocates a supervisory panel with expertise in the proposed area of research.

-While candidates with an insufficient background in research methods and/or theoretical knowledge in the core fields of study may be required to do some coursework, the final assessment for the degree is based on submission of a thesis of approximately 50,000–70,000 words.
-The thesis is examined by three examiners, of who at least two are external to the University, and are experts in the area of research addressed in the thesis.
-Guidelines for presentation and submission of the thesis are available from the UTS: Graduate Research School.
+While candidates may be required to undertake some coursework, the final assessment for the degree is based on submission of a thesis of approximately 50,000–70,000 words.
+The thesis is examined by two examiners, external to the University, who are experts in the area of research addressed in the thesis.